eberhardtkorf/eberhardtkorf.github.io/pages/journal/entries/readmes/how_website_works.md

 ### Future Work

-In order to make this website experience more sleep, a domain will have to be bought and configured to link to this website.
+In order to make this website experience more sleek, a domain will have to be bought and configured to link to this website.